FullstackSoftwareInnovations/virtual-spreadsheet/README.md

 ### sortableColumns boolean (default: false)
 If true, the columns will be sorted when they are clicked while already selected.
 They will first be sorted in normal (alphabetical or numerical order), then reverse, then back to its default order.
+You can override the 'normal' sort function with the sortFunction prop.

+### sortFunction: (val1, val2) => number
+Will be used as the 'normal' sort for your columns (if sortableColumns is enabled).

 ### fixedColumnCount: number (default: 1)
 The number of left-side columns that will remain visible when horizontally scrolling